ltiao/site/content/post/sparse-variational-gaussian-processes/index.md

 $$
 This can be verified by applying simple rules for marginalizing Gaussians.
 Again, refer to [Appendix VI]({{< relref "#vi" >}}) for complete derivations.

-Refer to [Appendix VII]({{< relref "#vii" >}}) for a numerically efficient and robust method for computing these.
+Refer to [Appendix VII]({{< relref "#vii" >}}) for a numerically efficient and robust method for computing these quantities.

 ###  Non-Gaussian Likelihoods